Vikms95/express-inventory-application/README.md

 -Movie is not showing on template when creating an actor :after doing the delete methods, it does not seem to be even included within the actor array?
-    :double check what are we doing when creating the actor -Movie is not updating when updating an actor
+    :double check what are we doing when creating the actor :how are they created on populatedb?
+-Movie is not updating when updating an actor

+-Implement all movieinstance route methods